billkable/dev-workflow-workshop/workshop-instructions/content/intro.md

     new feature.
 -   List and describe the practices, tools and techniques you used to implement the new feature.
--   List some of the trade-offs in the design of the new feature.
+-   List some of the trade-offs and technical debt you might encounter in the design of the new feature.

 ## Problem Domain